vishwaraj/droidhound/README.md

 ## About D-hound

 * D-hound is a python tool designed to help penetration testers and bug hunters to perform quick dynamic scans on android apps right from terminal.
-It also keeps sniffing (working as a cron job) for any change in app version as soon as the newer version is released or change is detected it will notify the user and starts scanning the app .
+It also keeps on sniffing the app version as soon as the newer version is released or change is detected it will notify the user and starts scanning the app .

 * Useful for security engineering teams to integrate it in cycle to regularly scan there apk builds for vulnerability checks.